GallowayLabMIT/protocols/docs/recipes/tc/small_mol_stocks.rst

 1 mM or 100 µM AP1903/Rimiducid (100kx or 10kx stock - current NBW)
 ------------------------------------------------------------------
 1. Dissolve 5 mg bottle of AP1903 in 3.542 mL DMSO.
-2. Sterilize with 0.22 µm filter.
+2. Separate into roughly 7 x 500 µL 100kx aliquots and store at -20°C.
-3. Separate into roughly 7 x 500 µL 100kx aliquots and store at -20°C.
+3. Further dilute each 500 µL 100kx aliquot into 1kx by adding 4.5 mL DMSO and separate into roughly 10 x 500 µL 10kx aliquots and store at -20°C.

-4. Further dilute each 500 µL 100kx aliquot into 1kx by adding 4.5 mL DMSO and separate into roughly 10 x 500 µL 10kx aliquots and store at -20°C.
+Based on working conc. of 10 nM to activate iCasp9 (`Mammalian Genomic Manipulation with Orthogonal Bxb1 DNA Recombinase Sites for the Functional Characterization of Protein Variants, 2023 <http://pubs.acs.org/doi/10.1021/acssynbio.3c00355>`_).

-Based on working conc. of 10 nM to activate iCasp9 (`Mammalian Genomic Manipulation with Orthogonal Bxb1 DNA Recombinase Sites for the Functional Characterization of Protein Variants, 2023 <http://pubs.acs.org/doi/10.1021/acssynbio.3c00355>`_)
+Do not filter rimiducid with a PES filter!
+It will dissolve.
+You may use a PTFE filter.